 Another great strategy is to promote your sales on the front page of your artist’s website.

-When a person visits your site, the first thing they will see is the artwork you are promoting.
+When a person visits your site, they will first see the artwork you are promoting.

 Final Thoughts On What You Should Do With Old Art